 “You think any of them are homophobes, Tony?
 Everything I hear is that guys who play football aren’t very gay friendly.”

 “I think they’ll be cool with it.
-I know a couple guys who are gay and on the team.”
+There are already a couple guys who are gay and who are on the team.”

 “We’re still on for telling people at lunch?”
 Scott asked.

 “Of course.”
 He just stood looking at me, then said, “Why does life have to get so fucked up, Tony?”